brusig/Hotel_EDA_and_Dash_Visualisation/README.md

 To run the dash app, simply run the python file (make sure all the imported modules are installed) and head to http://127.0.0.1:8050

-There is some visual EDA inside the notebook as well!
+There is some visual EDA inside the notebook as well, however my primary focus was on the interactive Dash visualisation!